metrics-lab/metrics-lab.github.io/_pages/newmsm_guide.md

 --rescaleL
 ```

-The comma separated lists above represent parameters per level, and the number of resolution levels run by msm can be controlled by the length of the lists specified here.
+The comma separated lists above represent parameters per level, and the number of resolution levels run by MSM can be controlled by the length of the lists specified here.
 Registration may also be initialised using an affine alignment step, run as an additional level at the beginning.
 Therefore, the above case is stating that the registration should run one affine step using: SSD as a similarity measure, 50 iterations, input mesh smoothing 2mm, reference mesh smoothing 2mm, on a data grid of resolution 2562 vertices; Following this discrete optimisation is run over 3 levels with 3 iterations at each level, using control point grid resolutions 162, 642, and 2562, where the sampling grid resolution is 2 subdivisions above this, and the data grids have resolution: 2562, 10242 and 40962 vertices.
 Smoothing is applied to the source image as 4, 2, then 1mm sigma smoothing kernels, and to the reference image as 2, 1 and 1mmm smoothing. `--IN` indicates that the source intensity distribution is matched to the target intensity distribution, once at the beginning of the registration.

 If you choose to edit or optimise the config files then it is important to remember that all multiresolution level parameter lists must have the same length, else the program will throw the following error: